Now and Forever (1934 film): Critical reception

-The New York Times thought the film "a sentimental melodrama" and "a pleasant enough entertainment".
+The New York Times thought the film was "a sentimental melodrama" and "a pleasant enough entertainment".
 It gives high praise to Temple, citing her "enormous charm", "unspoiled freshness of manner", and "total absence of self-consciousness" for giving the script authenticity and rescuing it from total incredulity.

 Louella Parsons was amazed "at the ease with which [Temple] reels off her lines, saying big words and expressions.
 There is nothing parrot-like about Shirley.
 She knows what she is talking about".
 Temple-fever spread with the release of the film.
-Her fan mail (which numbered 400-500 letters a day) was delivered in huge mail sacks to the studio and a secretary was hired to manage it.
+Her fan mail (which numbered 400-500 letters a day) was delivered in huge mail sacks to the studio, and a secretary was hired to manage it.

 In her 2015 book Shirley Temple and the Performance of Girlhood, Kristen Hatch casts the entire screenplay as a commentary on the tension between the grown-up, capitalist marketplace and the unburdened fantasy life of childhood.
 The character of Jerry is locked in childhood and imagination, unable to hold down a real job and constantly reverting to carefree and irresponsible fun and games.
 His daughter Pennie, as a child who is removed from the "cynical and rational world of the capitalist marketplace", is the perfect person to save him, but she is in danger of losing her own innocence by being paired with a criminal father.
 Pennie does ultimately serve as Jerry's savior, for her faith in him to always tell the truth impels him to risk his life to retrieve what he stole and maintain that faith.
 Hatch also notes the constant references to money (including the child's name, Pennie), bills, and checks, reinforcing the theme of the capitalist marketplace.